America’s Attitude Towards Cohabiting Before Marriage Has Shifted

 Fifty years ago, cohabitating with one’s significant other before marriage was described in pejorative terms and often thought of as immoral.

 Today the picture is quite different.
-Living together prior to getting hitched has increased 1500% since the 1960s, and 30% in just the last decade.
-While almost half of Americans disapproved of the arrangement in 1981, a quarter-century later that number fell to 27%.
+Before getting hitched, living together has increased by 1500% since the 1960s and 30% in just the last decade.
+While almost half of Americans disapproved of the arrangement in 1981, a quarter-century later, that number fell to 27%.
 Today, 2/3 of new marriages are preceded by cohabitation.

 The Journal of Marriage and Family published a new study with a somewhat disturbing finding: Couples who lived together before marriage had a lower divorce rate in their first year of marriage, but had a higher divorce rate after five years.